 The church of the lean startup is out there, and the gospel is the MVP, or minimum viable product.
-At its core, it is the practice of getting something out early, to learn from the market, and to adjust as the feedback comes in.
+At its core, it is the practice of getting something out early, to learn from the market, and to adjust as the feedback comes in, with the ultimate goal of finding a product-market fit.

 Great if you have a completely new technology or some disruptive technology for a current market (think: the Ford model T, and its effect on the buggy whip industry).
 But it has far less meaning if you are in a mature market, with plenty of competition, and you are just extending the state of the art.

 That is but one quibble I have with the concept.
-The bigger problem is the different perceptions of the various groups of just what the heck minimum viable product means.
+The bigger problem is the different perceptions of the various groups of just what the heck1 minimum viable product means.

 This group latches hard on the first word, minimum.
 That is clearly understandable.
 They do the heavy lifting, and naturally like the concept of being able to do the least possible.